-- Collaborate, develop, and implement a program of work. - Maintain regular and timely communications with the fellow officers, advisor, state and national staff, school administrators, and all other key stakeholders. - $\circ$ expected response time is within 24 hours. - Attend and participate in all team meetings. - Treat fellow officers with respect and value their opinions. - Provide guidance, leadership, and inspiration to all members. - Represent the views of the membership; not only those of the individual officers. - Notify the advisor immediately of circumstances which prevent carrying out any assignment. - Maintain BPA brand standards in person and online (social media, email, etc.). - Wear an official BPA blazer and professional attire to all functions when representing BPA. - Support members at events as outlined by advisor. - Abide by the Code of Ethics as established by the National Board of Trustees.
+- Collaborate, develop, and implement a program of work. - Maintain regular and timely communications with the fellow officers, advisor, state and national staff, school administrators, and all other key stakeholders.

+o Expected response time is within 24 hours.

+- Attend and participate in all team meetings. - Treat fellow officers with respect and value their opinions. - Provide guidance, leadership, and inspiration to all members. - Represent the views of the membership; not only those of the individual officers. - Notify the advisor immediately of circumstances which prevent carrying out any assignment. - Maintain BPA brand standards in person and online (social media, email, etc.). - Wear an official BPA blazer and professional attire to all functions when representing BPA. - Abide by the Code of Ethics as established by the National Board of Trustees.